Customer Grievance Redressal Policy

 Definition of Request, Query and Complaint:

-A “Request” refers to a customer's expression of desire or need for assistance, information, or action fromtheservice provider.
-Example of the request can be: Customer requesting for Physical debit card, customer requesting for statement etc.
+A “Request” refers to a customer's expression of desire or need for assistance, or information, and related action from the service provider.
+Example of the request can be: Customer requesting for physical debit card, customer requesting for statement etc. Such a request can be from the existing as well as prospective customers.

 A "Query" typically refers to a question or inquiry posed by a customer seeking clarification, information, or assistance related to products, services, policies, or any other aspect of the Bank's offerings.
-Examples of the queries can be: When will I receive my cash back, where can I find my UTR no etc.
+Examples of the queries can be: When will I receive my cash back, where can I find my Unique Transaction Reference (UTR no) etc.

 • Complaints / concerns raised by customers with the Bank, where the Bank is part of the transactional ecosystem, but where the underlying cause for grievance / concern is attributable to deficiency elsewhere (outside the Bank) in the overall transaction ecosystem, beyond the scope of influence of the Bank.

-• Complaints / concerns raised by customers with the Bank, on action taken by the Bank in accordance with regulatory directions, with due notification(s) to the relevant customers, through appropriate channels (as per the information available to the Bank on its records), and where the customers have failed to act in accordance to comply with the directions notified by the Bank shall fall outside the purview of the aforesaid definition.
-Non-receipt of communication(s), in this regard from the Bank, for reasons where the contact details of the customer have undergone change and the customerhas not updated the same on the Banks records, shall not be considered as grounds for grievance.
+• Complaints / concerns raised by customers with the Bank, on action taken by the Bank in accordance with regulatory directions, with due notification(s) to the relevant customers, through appropriate channels (as per the information available to the Bank on its records), and where the customers have failed to act in accordance with the directions notified by the Bank, shall fall outside the purview of the aforesaid definition.
+Non-receipt of communication(s), in this regard from the Bank, for reasons where the contact details of the customer have undergone change and the customer has not updated the same on the Bank’s records, shall not be considered as grounds for grievance.

-• Customer Queries, Doubts, Inquiries, Status, request and clarifications will not betreated as complaints Ex. non-receipt of deliverable (within TAT) etc.
+• Customer queries, doubts, inquiries, status, request and clarifications will not be treated as complaints except non-receipt of deliverable (within TAT) etc.

 Touch Points to report Customer Grievances:

-• Complaints received through Banking Ombudsman (BO), BCSBI and Centralized Public Grievance Redress & Monitoring System (CPGRAMS) of the Government of India
+• Complaints received through Banking Ombudsman (BO), Banking Codes and Standards Board of India (BCSBI)and Centralized Public Grievance Redress & Monitoring System (CPGRAMS) of the Government of India

 Logging and Tracking of Customer Grievances:

-• All customer complaints received through digital channels will be acknowledged through email/notificationalong with a need-based intimation to concerned Controlling office
+• All customer complaints received through digital channels will be acknowledged through email/notification along with a need-based intimation to concerned branch and controlling office.

 Escalation Matrix

-• If any case/transaction is related to third party or outside bank entity then the TAT will be dependent on the respective clearing house/other banks /network providers/regulator.
+• If any case/transaction is related to third party or an entity outside the Bank, then the TAT will be dependent on the respective clearing house/other banks /network providers/regulator.
 Resolution time will include this TAT along with Bank’s resolution time.

 If a customer is not satisfied with the resolution provided through various channels, the customer can escalate the issues to the next higher level, as displayed in the escalation matrix available at the branches/Bank’s website

-Level 1: All front-end channels as mentioned in section above
+Level 1: Channels as mentioned in section above

 Phone - 0120-4456-456